cortexproject/cortex/docs/guides/shuffle-sharding.md

 _The shard size can be overridden on a per-tenant basis setting `store_gateway_tenant_shard_size` in the limits overrides configuration._

 _Please check out the [store-gateway documentation](../blocks-storage/store-gateway.md) for more information about how it works._

+### Ruler shuffle sharding

+Cortex ruler can run in three modes:

+1. **No sharding at all.** This is the most basic mode of the ruler.
+It is activated by using `-ruler.enable-sharding=false` (default) and works correctly only if single ruler is running.
+In this mode the Ruler loads all rules for all tenants.
+2. **Default sharding**, activated by using `-ruler.enable-sharding=true` and `-ruler.sharding-strategy=default` (default).
+In this mode rulers register themselves into the ring.
+Each ruler will then select and evaluate only those rules that it "owns".
+3. **Shuffle sharding**, activated by using `-ruler.enable-sharding=true` and `-ruler.sharding-strategy=shuffle-sharding`.
+Similarly to default sharding, rulers use the ring to distribute workload, but rule groups for each tenant can only be evaluated on limited number of rulers (`-ruler.tenant-shard-size`, can also be set per tenant as `ruler_tenant_shard_size` in overrides).

+Note that when using sharding strategy, each rule group is evaluated by single ruler only, there is no replication.